dakimura/bot/README.md

 In order to operate an automated trading bot, it is necessary to prepare a mechanism that allows the bot to automatically run without the operator having to start and stop it manually.
-This is a high hurdle for those who are not experts in infrastructure or networking.
+This is one of the high hurdles for those who want to build their own bot but are not experts in infrastructure or networking.
-Even if they know complex machine-learning algorithms, they may find it difficult to put them into actual operation.
+Even if they know effective machine-learning algorithms, they may find it difficult to put them into actual system operation.

-In this repository, We will explain how to build a simple environment for running a bot.
+In this repository, We explain how to build a simple environment for running a bot, for free.
-Even if you do not understand some network/infrastructure/cloud computing terms, we aim for you to be able to start bot operation by following the steps.
+Even if you do not understand some network/infrastructure/cloud computing terms, we aim for you to be able to start bot operation without paying cost for the initial server by following the steps.

 Of course, we are aware that this is not enough to operate a full-fledged, production-scale service.
 Databases, log collection, a mechanism to send alerts when the server is down, CD/CI, and so on would be necessary.